Ksengine/Zenity/README.md

 **No nedd to improve this package.
 If anyone need to contribute, please inform to kavindusanthusa@gmail.com**

-zenity  is a Python library that will display GTK+ dialogs using zanity tool, and return (eitherin the return code, or on standard output) the users input.
+zenity  is a Python library that will display GTK+ dialogs using zanity tool(this is not a Python zenity port), and return (eitherin the return code, or on standard output) the users input.
 This allows you to present information, and ask for infor mation from the user.